eelfy/certifiedRaNdOmIsEr/README.md

-fun rundom thing without clean code and other best practice
+fun random thing without clean code and other best practice